Robert Boyd, 5th Lord Boyd: Later life

-G.R Hewitt writing of Robert Boyd in the Oxford Dictionary of National Biography wrote:
+George R. Hewitt writing of Robert Boyd in the Oxford Dictionary of National Biography wrote:

 Family

 Boyd had been careful to pursue the policy commenced by his father in cultivating the support and friendship of his neighbours.
 Among the Boyd Papers are numerous bonds of manrent.
 He had, however, broken the old family alliance with the Mures, and a feud continued for several years, till, on 14 September 1589, Lord Boyd paid John Mure of Rowallan 350 marks for the slaughter of his father.

 On 24 August 1536 Humphrey Colquhoun of Luss, as lord superior, granted to Robert Boyd and Margaret Colquhoun, daughter and heiress of John [sic] Colquhoun of Glinns, his spouse, a charter of the lands of Glens, in Stirling, and they had, 18 February 1547, a charter under the Great Seal of Balindoran in the same county.
 He acquired the barony of Portincross and Ardneill from Robert Boyd of that place by contract, 19 April 1572, and had sasine 24 May 1574, following a Crown charter of 11 March of the said lands "formerly belonging to Archibald Boyd".
 He also had charters of Giflardland, on resignation by Isabella and Margaret Oraufurd, 14 September 1577, and of Bedlay, Molany, etc. 10 February 1582-83.